MikeMcl/bignumber.js/README.md

   - No dependencies
   - Comprehensive documentation and test set

-If a smaller, simpler library is required see [big.js](https://github.com/MikeMcl/big.js/).
+If an even smaller and simpler library is required see [big.js](https://github.com/MikeMcl/big.js/).
 It's half the size with half the methods and only works with decimal numbers; it also does not allow `NaN` or `Infinity`, or have the configuration options of this library.

 ## Load